THOUSANDS OF ARTIFACTS

 A COLLECTION OF TREASURES

-Since the beginning of the Nicollet County Historical Society in 1928, the primary focus of the organization’s earliest leaders was preserving the stories of Nicollet County.
+Since the beginning of the Nicollet County Historical Society in 1928, the organization’s earliest leaders’ primary focus was preserving the stories of Nicollet County.

 After many unsuccessful years searching for a permanent place to call home, NCHS won a 100-year lease on land in May 1988.
 The Treaty Site History Center opened in 1994, finally providing a safe home for our treasures.